 I have however used the glue method on latex paint and it worked just as beautifully as the chalk paint.

 That’s it!
 Now you know the secret to getting perfect crackle paint.
 Have fun practicing, I can’t wait to see some of your finished projects!
-Snap a pic and tag #dailydoseofdiy on your favorite social media.
+Snap a pic and hit the tried it button on the Pinterest Pin to show off your work.